 Virtually all common colorants absorb light strongly in the visible region of the spectrum, and many UV stabilizers and anti-oxidants have absorbance in the UV region.
 These absorbance characteristics make UV-visible spectroscopy a powerful tool for the identification and quantitation of these types of components.

-Weathering determine the effect of light, heat, and moisture on a material sample or finished part.
+Weathering determines the effect of light, heat, and moisture on a material sample or finished part.
 The weathering laboratory contains both QUV and Xenon-Arc weatherometers.
 Either the QUV or Xenon-Arc weatherometer protocols can be designed to simulate numerous conditions.

 Typical Polymers Evaluated: